 If you need assistance in reading or marking your ballot, you may bring someone with you or poll workers are available.
 Spanish language assistance and ADA compliant voting equipment are available at all Early Voting locations and at the polls on Election Day.

 If you would like to work at the polls on Election Day, contact our office.
-You may earn from $150 - $250 per election.
-You must be a registered voter or pre-registered to vote in Orange County.
+For more details on being a pollworker click here.

 The Adopt-A-Precinct program is a community partnership that has been very successful in Orange County.
 Our office developed this program to give community groups a new way to serve while raising funds for their worthy causes.
 Visit our website for more information if your organization is interested in adopting a precinct for a future election.

 In Orange County our goal is to provide our community the opportunity to learn about the election process, voter registration and a voter’s rights and responsibilities.
 We provide a variety of education programs for our community.
 For more information or to request a presentation or voter registration services for an event, please call our office and ask for the Outreach Department.